AnywhereSoftware/B4X_Forum_Resources/B4X/Libraries/[class] Microsoft OAuth2/readme.md

 ![](https://www.b4x.com/android/forum/attachments/158480)

-IMPORTANT: Package name (Nombre del paquete in the next image) must be the same that in the IDE
+IMPORTANT: Package name ("Nombre del paquete" in the next image) must be the same that in the IDE
 "Sign HASH" ("Hash de firma" in the image) must be your Private key, in base64 format.
 In the example you will get your private key base64 hash in LOGS if you run the app.
 Copy it, and paste in the Microsoft page: (code from [this post](https://www.b4x.com/android/forum/threads/get-the-apk-signature-at-runtime.70490/#content))